Batsuit: Batman: The Brave and the Bold

 In Batman: The Brave and the Bold (2008–2011), Batman wears a slightly modified version of the blue and gray suit worn during the Silver Age comics from the 1960s and 1970s.
 The Batsuit also resembles the "New Look" costume.
 According to the show's creators, this was deliberately done to invoke a less dark and violent depiction of Batman following the release of The Dark Knight.
+Though similar in appearance to the older costumes, this Batsuit has a much larger amount of gadgetry than any other costume shown to date.